 Vice-President

-Ways & Means Chairperson
+Ways & Means I

-School Liaison
+Ways & Means II

 Registrar

 Treasurer

 PIHL Representative

 Coaching & Operations

 Secretary & Communications Non-Voting Members

 Varsity Team Representative/Manager

 Junior Varsity Team Representative/Manager

 Middle School Team Representative/Manager

 Organization

 Standing committees may be proposed by any member of the Board and approved by majority vote of the voting members of the Board.
 The election of the Voting Board members shall take place during the spring general meeting.
 Team Representatives shall be appointed by their team coach and approved by the voting members after the rosters have been determined.
 All positions shall be elected to two-year terms on a rotating basis.
 For the 2017-18 season, all positions will be elected.
 Five positions will be elected for two-year terms (President, Treasurer, Registrar, PIHL Representative, and Coaching & Operations).
 Four positions will be elected for one-year terms (Vice-President, School Liaison, Ways & Means, and Secretary & Communications).
 This will begin the two-year rotating elections.